Gumbaynggirr language: Revitalisation

 In recent years, the Bularri Muurlay Nyanggan Aboriginal Corporation (BMNAC), established in 2010 by Gumbaynggirr and Bundjalung man Clark Webb, has made great efforts to revitalise the Gumbaynggirr language.
-The BMNAC started in 2010 when two after school learning centres were set up at Wongala Estate Aboriginal Reserve and Woolgoolga High School.
-A third after school Learning Centre was established at William Bayldon Primary School in Sawtell in 2012.
+The BMNAC started in 2010 when two after-school learning centres were set up at Wongala Estate Aboriginal Reserve and Woolgoolga High School.
+A third after-school Learning Centre was established at William Bayldon Primary School in Sawtell in 2012.

-Further efforts from the BMNAC saw the Gumbaynggirr Giingana Freedom School open in February 2022.
-The first independent Indigenous bilingual primary school to ever operate in New South Wales.
-The school caters to students from K–2, and operates under the ethos of "Bularri Muurlay Nyanggan" meaning "Two Path Strong" in Gumbaynggirr language.
+Further efforts from the BMNAC saw the Gumbaynggirrr Giingana Freedom School open in February 2022, the first independent Indigenous bilingual primary school to ever operate in New South Wales.
+The school caters to students from K–2, and operates under the ethos of "Bularri Muurlay Nyanggan" meaning 'Two Path Strong' in Gumbaynggirr language.
+Over 100 students have enrolled at the school since its opening, with 20 of them considered highly proficient in Gumbaynggirr.

 Funding

 Muurrbay Aboriginal Language and Culture Cooperative Ltd at Bellwood receives funding from the following government organisations: